Topics:

 Math Counts Act Implementation

 In the coming days and weeks, the Iowa Department of Education (Department) will be sharing new tools to help schools strengthen K–6 math instruction under the Math Counts Act (HF 784).
-These resources will support schools using Multi-Tiered System of Supports (MTSS) ensuring that all students receive timely, targeted and standards-aligned instruction.
+These resources will support schools using a Multi-Tiered System of Supports (MTSS), ensuring that all students receive timely, targeted and standards-aligned instruction.
 New tools and information will be added to this webpage as they become available.

 Back to top

-Mathematics Professional Development for K-6 Educators
+Mathematics Professional Learning for K-6 Educators

 Back to top